bruno-delfino1995/kct/docs/kcp.md

 kcp[.tgz]/
 ├── kcp.json            # manifest file
 ├── templates/          # directory for your Jsonnet templates │   └── main.jsonnet    # compilation entrypoint
 ├── example.json        # OPTIONAL: example inputs
 ├── schema.json         # OPTIONAL: schema to validate your inputs
-├── lib/                # OPTIONAL: aliases or internal libs ├── vendor/             # OPTIONAL: external libs managed by Jsonnet Bundler ├── files/              # OPTIONAL: files to be compiled by Tera └── kcps/               # OPTIONAL: subpackages that you can include
+├── lib/                # OPTIONAL: aliases or internal libs ├── vendor/             # OPTIONAL: external libs and subpackages managed by Jsonnet Bundler └── files/              # OPTIONAL: files to be compiled by Tera
 ```

 The minimal structure consists of the manifest file (`kcp.json`) and the compilation entrypoint (`templates/main.jsonnet`).
 For inputs we have `schema.json` and `example.json` as mutual dependents.
 For libraries, there're `vendor` and `lib` mirroring the concepts from [Tanka](https://tanka.dev/libraries/import-paths).
 For general files, a name borrowed from [Helm](https://helm.sh/docs/chart_template_guide/accessing_files/#helm), that you might want to include, there's the `files` directory; however, differently from Helm, these are rendered by [Tera](https://tera.netlify.app/docs).
 And finally, there's the `kcps` directory which contains the packages declared in your manifest as dependencies